marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_02_knowing_your_variable.md

 Like I've said in the previous lesson, a variable is like a container to a value, once you've assigned some value to a variable it will behaves as the value that it contains.
 Like high school algebra classes where you needed to find the value of X in an equation, once you found it, you could use X elsewhere and X had the value you had found.
 But unlike x in algebra classes, in python we can assign different ''types'' values within a variable.

+And about their names.
+It's important tha you give them a nice name as well ok.
+A variable can have a short name (like x or y) or a more descriptive name (age, name, sum_numbers).
+But there are some rules:

+- A variable name must start with a letter or the underscore character
+- A variable name cannot start with a number
+- A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+- Variable names are case-sensitive (age, Age and AGE are three different variables)
+- And don't use python [reserved words](https://www.programiz.com/python-programming/keyword-list), he's very sensitive about them, ok.

 ### String (str):

 We can assign text to a variable, known as string(str) in python, which is basicaly a series of characters: